at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q5_Final_Analysis_Bot_Detection_Analysis.md

 CREATE TEMPORARY TABLE Q2_like_time_post_time AS SELECT u.id AS user_id, u.username AS username, AVG(timestampdiff(SECOND, p.created_at, l.created_at)) AS user_average_time_to_like_sec,
-ROUND(AVG(AVG(timestampdiff(SECOND, p.created_at, l.created_at))) OVER(), 2) AS site_AVG_time_to_like_sec, -- the reason the average of user average times is being calculated is because it gives
--- each user equal weight in the calculation by reducing each user to have one data point for their response times to photos, and this is preferable to including each individual response time was included into the calculation, giving users who like more photos more statistical weight for the site average.
+ROUND(AVG(AVG(timestampdiff(SECOND, p.created_at, l.created_at))) OVER(), 2) AS site_AVG_time_to_like_sec, -- the reason the average of user average times is being calculated is because it gives each user equal weight in the calculation by reducing each user to have one data point for their response times to photos, and this is preferable to including each individual response time into the calculation because users who like more photos would have more statistical weight for the site average.
 ROUND(AVG(timestampdiff(SECOND, p.created_at, l.created_at)) - AVG(AVG(timestampdiff(SECOND, p.created_at, l.created_at))) OVER(), 2) AS time_to_like_diff_from_AVG_sec,
 CASE
 WHEN AVG(timestampdiff(SECOND, p.created_at, l.created_at)) < 60 THEN 'high'